Web www.archontology.org

 Term: 17 Apr 1967 - 14 Jan 1974

-17 Apr 1967, oath of allegiance, oath of office and oath of Keeper of the Great Seal of Canada taken, Senate Chamber, Parliament Buildings, Ottawa, Ontario [1]
+17 Apr 1967, took an oath of allegiance and an oath of office as Governor-General and Commander-in-Chief of Canada, public ceremony, Senate Chamber, Parliament Buildings, Ottawa, Ontario [1][2]

 Biography:

-Educated at the University of Alberta (1920), Roland Michener attended Oxford as a Rhodes scholar, where he became friends with Lester B. Pearson, the future Prime Minister of Canada.
-He practiced law in Toronto while sitting on the Executive Council of Ontario and became the secretary general for the Rhodes Foundation.
-A Conservative, he was elected to the Ontario legislature (MPP, 1945-1948) and later entered the federal Parliament (MP, 1953-1962).
-He was also a Cabinet minister (1946-1948) under Mackenzie King.
-Michener was Speaker of the House of Commons (1957-1962), but when he suffered defeat in the 1962 General Election, Prime Minister Pearson appointed him High Commissioner to India and first Canadian Ambassador to Nepal (1964-1967).
-Michener was recalled to take the post of governor general in 1967 after the death of George Philias Vanier.
-During his tenure he presided over the opening of Expo 67, Montréal's international exhibition, which concided in time with the controversial visit of General Charles de Gaulle praising "free Québec" in his speech.
-Michener was required to sign the War Measures Act into law during the 1970 October Crisis, when members of the Front de libération du Québec kidnapped a British trade commissioner and Québec's labor minister from their Montréal homes.
-Among the Michener innovations were frequent state visits abroad, periodic meetings with provincial lieutenant-governors, and the establishment of an Honors Secretariat (the Order of Canada having been instituted in 1967) at Rideau Hall.
-After his term as Governor General, Michener served as Chancellor of Queen's University in Toronto until 1980.
+Son of Edward Michener, a Conservative senator for Alberta (1918-1947); educated at Red Deer High School, Alberta; serving briefly with the Royal Air Force (1918); enrolled in the University of Alberta, graduating with the bachelor of arts degree in 1920; attended Hertford College of the University of Oxford as a Rhodes scholar, where he became friends with Lester B. Pearson, the future Prime Minister of Canada; earned the degrees of bachelor of arts (1922), bachelor of civil law (1923), and master of arts (1929); practiced law in Toronto where he became a partner in Lang & Michener; became the secretary general for the Rhodes Foundation; was named King's Counsel (1943); elected to the Legislative Assembly of Ontario as a representative for St. David (1945-1948); served as Provincial Secretary and Registrar (1946-1948); was made a member of the Executive Council of Ontario (1946-1948); unsuccessfully contested the seat of St. Paul's, Ontario, at the 1947 General Election; entered the federal Parliament on the ticket of as a member of the House of Commons (1953-1962) on the ticket of Progressive Conservative Party , representing the riding of St. Paul's, Ontario; elected Speaker of the House of Commons (1957-1962); sworn in as a member of the Privy Council of Canada (15 Oct 1962); suffered defeat in the 1962 General Election; was appointed High Commissioner to India and Nepal (1964-1967); was recalled to take the office of Governor General (17 Apr 1967 - 14 Jan 1974) after the death of George Philias Vanier; during his tenure he presided over the opening of Expo 67, Montréal's international exhibition, which concided in time with the controversial visit of General Charles de Gaulle praising "free Québec" in his speech; was required to sign the War Measures Act into law during the 1970 October Crisis, when members of the Front de libération du Québec kidnapped a British trade commissioner and Québec's labour minister from their Montréal homes; after his term as Governor General, he served as Chancellor of Queen's University in Toronto until 1980.